All You Need to Know About Placebos and the Placebo Effect

 This is very much better explained by the next video produced by the Royal Institution.

 I studied Health Psychology for my MSc and the subject of the placebo effect was a very small part of it, but one I found particularly interesting.
-I bought this text book, The Placebo Effect, from the small academic bookshop in the hospital where I worked at the time.
+I bought the text book below, The Placebo Effect, from the small academic bookshop in the hospital where I worked at the time.
 I found it fascinating then and it remains fascinating to this day.

 It's an academic book so it requires a certain amount of concentration, more in some places than others, but it does contain some excellent discussions on the subject if you would like to explore it further.